Childhood & Early Years

-Not only did I learn to march and understand what military life was all about, I also learned about being self-sufficient.
-The ATC was the first time that I went away from home by myself, when we went to the cadet two-week training Summer Camp.
+Not only did I learn to march and understand what military life was all about, but I also learnt about being self-sufficient.
+The ATC was the first time that I went away from home by myself when we went to the cadet's two-week training Summer Camp.
 Some of the cadets found that quite difficult and a number were homesick.
 I didn’t have that problem, possibly because of my nature or perhaps it was due to the support that our little group gave each other.

 204 Squadron ATC awaiting departure for Summer Camp.
 Seated on cases L to R: Pete, me, Phil, and Steve.

 Meanwhile, back in my secondary school, what I lacked in appetite for academia, I made up for in my passion for sport.
 I got school colours for athletics and rugby and had a trial for Lincolnshire Under 15 rugby team.